In a Nutshell:

-The company scaled back its calf and foot massage ambitions somewhat for this model.
+The company somewhat scaled back its calf and foot massage ambitions for this model.
 The roller design in the footwell is both simplistic and straightforward.
 But even given that, the A600 still offers a better calf and foot massage than just about any other chair in its price range.

 A Massage Timer, Too!

 Some of the massage timers used on Ootori chairs allow you to set up a quick massage of as little as five-minutes long.
-This timer isn’t quite that flexible, but it will enable you to customize the duration of the massage you want, choosing between 15, 20, 25, or 30 minutes.
+This timer isn’t quite that flexible, but it will enable you to customize the massage duration you want, choosing between 15, 20, 25, or 30 minutes.
 From a practical standpoint, most people want longer massages, not shorter, so we’re perfectly fine with the timer used here.

 No Bluetooth Speakers on this Model

 This is another totally understandable omission.
 The Asuka A600’s design team had to make some hard choices about what to keep and what to toss to keep the price of the chair as low as possible.
 Unfortunately, a built-in sound system is just not critical to the proper functioning of a massage chair, so no surprise that the decision was made to leave the Bluetooth speakers off of this model.

 It’s not the end of the world.
 Most people own a decent set of earbuds, and you can simply pop those in and keep your phone in your lap while enjoying your massage.